What Is Sustainable Forestry and Management?

-Sustainable forestry is about stewardship and care—care for trees, naturally, but also for smaller plants, soil, wildlife and water.
-It’s a practice that creates a mutually supportive relationship between nature and people, through which we help sustain and renew the resources we depend on.
+Sustainable forestry is about stewardship and care—care for trees, naturally, but also for soil, water, and the smaller plants and wildlife that rely on sustainable habitats to thrive.
+It’s a practice that creates a mutually supportive relationship between nature and people, one that requires careful planning decades into the future to balance what we use today with what later generations will need.

-Sustainable forestry requires long-term planning, with an eye toward building a forest of trees at different stages of growth—some measured in months, some in decades.
-Working forests, those that are managed to support businesses like producing paper, typically have areas of trees that are young, middle-aged and mature.
+Sustainable forestry practices include maintaining trees at different stages of growth—some measured in months, some in decades.
+Working forests, those that are managed to support businesses such as paper products, typically have areas of trees that are young, middle-aged and mature, which encourages a variety of sustainable wildlife habitats.

 Quick facts about sustainable forestry and paper makers: